Capricornian–Aquarian Border, Capricorn

 * * *

 Bodies lined the halls.
-Men on gurneys pressed up against one another.
-Men in casts and slings curled up against walls.
+Men and women on gurneys pressed up against one another.
+Men and women in casts and slings curled up against walls.
 Some groaned.
 Some cried.

 Gilbert winced as he passed a soldier missing an arm and a leg.
 The medical Conductors could not get to them fast enough, it seemed.
 Werner did not look at any of them.
 There was nothing he could do for them now.
 Nothing at all.